Computers, Materials & Continua DOI:10.32604/cmc.2021.015770 | |

 Text watermarking is one of the media’s criteria of digital watermarking and has become crucial due to developments in information concealment.
 It refers to the process of embedding the watermark inside a text document as a way of protecting in terms of the authentication of the document.
 The protection of such information is necessary to preserve the watermarked text so that it is the same as the original text without change.
 In the domain of text watermarking, there are three major issues which must be resolved: imperceptibility, capacity, and security [5].
 Due to the obvious sensitive nature of the text of the Holy Quran, many methods have been proposed to prevent people from tampering with these invaluable and sacred scripts.
 The proposed method here is the intended use of a fragile watermark which takes both the wavelet domain and the spatial domain into consideration.
 Therefore, focused attention is needed to develop some watermarking schemes, especially when it comes to the Arabic language text.

 The Quran was written in Arabic, so in order to conceal information within it, one needs to know the features of the language.
-Text watermarking has many duties, some of which include the use of the “kashida” letter extension (one of the features of the Arabic language) and the Arabic vowels images and images Both of these tasks are used to embed secret data and determine the order in which the words and conjunctions are placed.
+Text watermarking has many duties, some of which include the use of the “kashida” letter extension (one of the features of the Arabic language) and the Arabic vowels and Both of these tasks are used to embed secret data and determine the order in which the words and conjunctions are placed.
 Even a hyper mix of two or more features may be used to hide secret data within the Quran’s text.
 Each of these methods has its advantages and disadvantages; for this reason, a new algorithm must be produced to overcome all of the disadvantages of the existing methods [6,7].

 In this paper, the author presents a scheme for improving the embedding imperceptibility and security through the use of tamper detection and location authentication of a Quranic text watermarking scheme based on vowels with kashida using the exclusive-or (XOR) and queuing techniques.
 The proposed scheme utilizes the Queuing technique which was chosen in order to check the embed phase for the tamperage of words forms the text of the Quran’s text.
 As a result, when any of type of attacks such as deletion, insertion, or reordering is detected one can then truly say whether or not the text was, indeed, tampered with, check by extract phase.
 The main contribution is the development of an improved tamper detection scheme.
 Thus, this contribution is different from other similar approaches of existing literature due to the addition of the location of authentication in Quranic text watermarking.
 The proposed scheme was implemented to detect tamperage by a hacker that tried to manipulate the watermarked Quranic text.
 The use of the hybrid technique refers to using both the XOR and the Queuing techniques which make the proposed scheme more secure in terms of fast and accurate tamper detection.
 The proposed scheme was able to detect the location of the insertion, deletion and reordering of the tamperage accurately.